 BAL ratings dictate both the construction methods and materials used in bushfire prone areas.
-The purpose of BAL ratings is to help prevent bushfires from destroying buildings and spreading to other areas.
-Each BAL rating is assumed to carry the same risks as the previous rating, as well as additional risks.
+The purpose of bushfire attack level ratings is designed to help prevent bushfires from destroying buildings and spreading to other areas.
+Each rating is assumed to carry the same risks as the previous rating, as well as additional risks.
 As such, it is important to ensure that new and existing buildings are constructed according to BAL rating requirements.

 This rating carries a sufficient enough risk of fire from embers or burning debris to warrant construction requirements.
 However, BAL 12.5 does not signify enough heat to affect windows or other building elements.

 When BAL 19 is reached, there is sufficient cause for concern due to increased radiant heat and ember attack.
-Building elements are subject to construction requirements to prevent damage and spread of fire.
-BAL 19 can be reduced by removing elements which increase the risk of radiant heat.
+Building elements are subject to construction requirements to prevent damage and the spread of fire.
+BAL 19 can be reduced by removing elements that increase the risk of radiant heat.

 BAL FZ – or Flame Zone – represents a direct threat to buildings and residents.
 Significant protection is required to reduce the threat, such as radiant heat barriers and modifications to the building and surrounding property.
 If at all possible, it is recommended that you do not build your home in a designated Flame Zone.

-You can find out more about BAL ratings on the New South Wales Rural Fire Service website.
-Each BAL rating is also linked to a specific building code.
-Houspect building inspectors can provide construction advice in line with BAL rating requirements.
-Bushfires represent a serious risk to buildings and residents in New South Wales.
-Before you begin construction in a bushfire prone area, contact Houspect that that we can carry out a preconstruction inspection.
-The more buildings that are protected from bushfires, the less risk to there is for everyone.
+We hope you enjoyed our post outlining various BAL levels – You can find out more about BAL Ratings for NSW on the New South Wales Rural Fire Service website.
+Bushfires represent a serious risk to buildings and residents in New South Wales, the more buildings that are protected from bushfires, the less risk there is for everyone.